It’s Time for Americans to Go Outside Again

 Not every city has a beach like Jacksonville.
 But every city has a big street that could be turned into an outdoor space for people: a promenade, or a dining area to allow cluttered restaurants to safely reopen when lockdowns and community transmission give way to testing and contact tracing.
 Underneath the paving stones, the beach.

 Is opening these public spaces a risk?
 Yes.
-“Social distancing goes down, infections go up,” says Amalja, the Johns Hopkins doctor.
+“Social distancing goes down, infections go up,” says Adalja, the Johns Hopkins doctor.

 Moments of crowding do not warrant police intervention or park closures.
 On the contrary: They’re a sign that people desperately want to be outside, and that we should give them more places to go.
 We thought we might be facing a summer where we couldn’t go outside.
 From a public health perspective, it might be better to go out and stay there.
 Six feet apart.